cmdruid/crypto-sessions/README.md

 ```

 When sending a request, `yourSecretKey` is used to perform the following:
-  * For `GET` : Hash/sign the full URL of the request (including query string).
+  * For `GET` : Hash + sign the full URL of the request (including query string).
-  * For `POST`: Hash/sign a sha256 hash digest of res.body contents.
+  * For `POST`: Hash + sign the contents of req.body.
-  * For `POST`: Encrypt the res.body contents using the peerPublicKey.
+  * For `POST`: Encrypt the contents of req.body using the peerPublicKey.
-  * Provide a compressed public key for decryption and verification.
+  * Provide a token (pubkey + signature) for decryption and verification.

-The `peerPublicKey` is used to encrypt the outgoing payload
-and signature, plus decrypt and verify the incoming response.
+The `peerPublicKey` is used to encrypt the outgoing payload, plus decrypt and verify the returned response.

 You can use the `encode` and `decode` methods on the `CryptoSession` object to establish end-to-end signed and encrypted connection with another peer (ex. via websockets or nostr :-)), or your can use it to authenticate with a traditional HTTP server via a middleware function.

+Full API of the `CryptoSession` object:

 ### Server Middleware